Skip to content

 iconContent-1

-The arrival of the flood waters occurs in May each year and will slowly rise over the coming winter months, bringing with it a flourish of new life and an evolving landscape.
+The arrival of the floodwaters occurs in May each year and will slowly rise over the coming winter months, bringing with it a flourish of new life and an evolving landscape.
 This time of year has the most pleasant temperatures, with sunny, clear afternoons of around 20°C or 68°F. Occasionally, a cool change might lead to a slight temperature drop.
 May to August is comfortable for outdoor activities.
-Early mornings and nights can be cold with temperatures around 7°C or 44.6°F, so we advise packing warm clothing that can be layered for ease.
+Early mornings and nights can be cold, with temperatures around 7°C or 44.6°F, so we advise packing warm clothing that can be layered for ease.

 iconContent-2